 DTC 101 will give you an overview of the program.
-You will learn how to think critically about media and its relationship to culture.
+You will learn how to think critically about media, technology, and its relationship to culture.
 Some past projects have included using Adobe SPARK to create content, creating and analyzing “Let’s Plays” videos, and more.

 104 Digital Foundations – (1 Credit)